Prag8855/aab/content/guides/blue-card.md

 - [ ] **Find a place to live**
     To get a Blue Card, you must prove that you have a place to live.
 It's really hard to find an apartment.
 You need a place that lets you [register your address](/glossary/Anmeldung).
 If you can't register your address, you might not get a Blue Card.[^1] - [How to find an apartment](/guides/find-a-flat-in-berlin)
-- [ ] **Open a bank account**
-    You need a bank account to pay your rent, pay your Blue Card application fees, and get paid by your employer.
-You can use a bank from any EU country. - [How to choose a bank](/guides/first-bank-account-in-germany)
 - [ ] **Get health insurance**
     You need valid [health insurance](/glossary/Krankenversicherung) to get a Blue Card.
 The best way to choose health insurance is to [talk to an insurance broker](/guides/german-health-insurance#insurance-brokers). - [How to choose health insurance](/guides/german-visa-health-insurance)
 - [ ] **Prepare the [required documents ↓](#required-documents)**

-While you wait, you can also...
+While you wait, you should also...

 - [ ] **Register your address** (*[[Anmeldung]]*)
     This is how you get a [tax ID](/glossary/Steueridentifikationsnummer).
 Your employer needs your tax ID when you start working.
 You also get a [registration certificate](/glossary/Anmeldebestätigung).
 You might need it to [open a bank account](/guides/first-bank-account-in-germany), get a SIM card, and use government services. - [How to register your address](/guides/anmeldung-in-english-berlin)
+- [ ] **Open a bank account**
+    You need a bank account to pay your rent, pay your Blue Card application fee, and get paid by your employer.
+You can use a bank from any EU country. - [How to choose a bank](/guides/first-bank-account-in-germany)

 ### 4. Apply for the Blue Card online